 - Have an infection.

 There are a number of other conditions which, if you have them, may make your doctor decide against prescribing a biological medicine.
-For example, if you have had TB in the past, you are prone to infections, or you have serious problems with your heart.
+For example, if you have had TB in the past, if you have active hepatitis B, if you are prone to infections, or if you have serious problems with your heart.

 How to use the Yellow Card Scheme